nazmul-nhb/verse-voyage/README.md

 - **About** page will show you about the website.
 - In **About** page you can move to sections by clicking on the legends.
 - In the **Footer** section you will see social links for the website.
+- If you enter an invalid URL suffix, it will take you to a **404 Error Page**!